kohei-us/mdds/doc/multi_type_vector.rst

 Get raw pointer to element block array
 --------------------------------------

 Sometimes you need to expose a pointer to an element block array especially when you need to pass such an array pointer to C API that requires one.
-You can do this by calling the ``data`` method of the element_block template class .
-This works since the element block internally just wraps :cpp:class:`std::vector` (or :cpp:class:`std::deque` in case the ``MDDS_MULTI_TYPE_VECTOR_USE_DEQUE`` preprocessing macro is defined), and its ``data`` method simply exposes vector's own ``data`` method which returns the memory location of its internal array storage.
+You can do this by calling the ``data`` method of the element_block template class.
+This works since the element block internally just wraps :cpp:class:`std::vector` or one that acts like it, such as :cpp:class:`std::deque` or :cpp:class:`~mdds::mtv::delayed_delete_vector`, and its ``data`` method simply exposes the internal storage types's own ``data`` method which returns the memory location of its internal buffer.

 The following code demonstrates this by exposing raw array pointers to the internal arrays of numeric and string element blocks, and printing their